Doing legal business in England and Wales

 To be eligible for exemptions, the SRA must recognise a qualified lawyer's professional qualification as equal to part or all of the SQE1 and SQE2 assessments.

-If exempt, the qualified lawyer will not be required to sit the corresponding components of the SQE assessment(s).
+If exempt, the qualified lawyer will not be required to sit the corresponding components of the SQE assessment(s) (see regulation 3.2 of the Authorisation of Individuals Regulations).

-If a qualified lawyer is granted an exemption from SQE2, they may be required to demonstrate their English or Welsh language competence.
+From 13 June 2024, if a qualified lawyer is exempted from SQE2, they will need to demonstrate their English or Welsh language proficiency when applying for admission as a solicitor.

 Irish solicitors